Current Issue

 Editorial Board

 Dr. Richard D. Israel, Ph.D.
-(Claremont Graduate School), Professor of Old Testament and Biblical Languages, Bethany College of the Assemblies of God, USA
+(Claremont Graduate School), Professor of Old Testament and Biblical Languages, Vanguard University, USA

-Dr. David Ramirez, President, Seminario Ministerial Sudamericano, Ecuador
+Dr. David Ramirez, Founder, Seminario Ministerial Sudamericano, Ecuador

 An Opinion